 How to Choose the Right Forklift

-Five variables determine the right forklift for any operation: load capacity, environment, fuel, lift height, and aisle width.
+Five variables determine the right forklift for any operation: load capacity, environment, aisle width, fuel type, and lift height.
 Get any one wrong and you're paying for the wrong machine or creating a safety risk.

 Step 1: Know Your Load